robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>August 2017</td>
-  <td> Shortlisted as a finalist  to the <a href="http://www.iros2017.org/program/forums/efsc">3rd Entrepreneurship Forum and Startup Competition (2017).</a> I will be pitching my start-up idea at my booth in IROS.
-If you are coming, please visit my booth on September 26 in Vancouver.</td>
+  <td> Finalist  at the <a href="http://www.iros2017.org/program/forums/efsc">3rd Entrepreneurship Forum and Startup Competition (2017).</a> If you are coming to IROS, please visit my booth on September 26.</td>
 </tr>

 <tr>